wslutilities/wslu/README.md

 **Source**

-clone the repository and install the package using `sudo make install`.
+clone the repository and install the package using `chmod +x install; ./install`.
 To uninstall, run `sudo make uninstall`.

 ## Feature
 **wslusc**